code-distortion/adapt/README.md

 Then just run your tests like normal.

-### Artisan Commands

-`php artisan adapt:list-db-caches` - See the databases and snapshot files that Adapt has created.

-You won't need to clear old databases and snapshot files as Adapt does this automatically, however you can if you like:

-`php artisan adapt:remove-db-caches` - Remove Adapt's databases and snapshot files.

 ### Usage Notes

 To carry out the different types of caching that this package uses, you may need to address the following:

 - The user/s your code connects to the database with need to have **permission to create and drop databases**.
 - The user your tests run as needs to have **write-access to the filesystem** to store snapshots and sqlite files.
 - When using MySQL, Adapt uses the `mysqldump` and `mysql` executables to create and import snapshots.
-If these aren't in your system-path, you can specify their location in the config.
+If these aren't in your system-path, you can specify their location in the `database.mysql` config section.
 - If you have several projects using Adapt that use the same database server, you should set the `project-name` config setting to a unique value in each to stop them from interfering with each other's test-databases.
-- If you see databases with names like *your_database_name_341494d96f668950zed40917d3e7f9b50*, don't worry!
+- If you see databases with names like *your_database_name_341494d96f668950_ed40917d3e7f9b50*, don't worry!
 These are the [dynamically created databases](#dynamic-database-creation).
 Leave them to get the speed benefit of using them (but you can safely delete them).

 See the [scenarios and techniques](#scenarios-and-techniques) section below for more tips.

+### Artisan Commands

+`php artisan adapt:list-db-caches` - See the databases and [snapshot files](#database-snapshots) that Adapt has created.

+You won't need to clear old databases and snapshot files as Adapt does this automatically, however you can if you like:

+`php artisan adapt:remove-db-caches` - Remove Adapt's databases and snapshot files.